top of page

 Coral Milburn-Curtis

-Dr Coral Milburn-Curtis is an Associate Fellow at Green Templeton College, University of Oxford, where she teaches research methods to graduate students.
+Dr Milburn-Curtis is an Associate Fellow at Green Templeton College, University of Oxford, where she teaches research methods to graduate students.
 She is a professor at Pôle Paris Alternance and Director of Studies for the Doctor of Business Administration (DBA) programme.
 She is also a visiting professor at the GreMOG Laboratory, Paris.
 Her teaching specialism is quantitative research methods and she provides the statistical analysis for PINF research projects.

 sameer.png